Liam de Young

-Liam de Young is an Australian field hockey player and played club hockey for St. Andrew's.
+Liam de Young (born 10 December 1981) is an Australian field hockey player and played club hockey for St. Andrew's.
 He is a member of Australia men's national field hockey team, winning a gold medal with the team at the 2002 Commonwealth Games, a gold medal at the 2004 Summer Olympics, a bronze medal at the 2008 Summer Olympics and another bronze medal at the 2012 Summer Olympics.

 Personal

 Liam de Young is from Bray Park, Queensland.
 He attended Pine Rivers State High School.
 He moved to Perth, Western Australia in order to be more available to the national team.

 Field hockey

 Liam is a midfielder.
 In 2002, he played for the St. Andrew's club after not having played for the club in two years.
 He was the first player from St Andrew's to make Australia's senior national team.
 In 2010, he played in the final game of the season for his state team in the Australian Hockey League.